British occupation of Bushehr: Second occupation (1856)

-The third occupation (1915 AD)
+Third occupation (1915)

 Until the middle of the 19th century, British supremacy in the Persian Gulf relied on the development of Bushehr port.
 But from the end of this century, the opinion of other countries such as the German Empire was attracted towards Bushehr and they opened consular offices in Bushehr.
 Iran's trade relations with Germany and the purchase of ships from it were unpleasant for Britain, which had maintained its customs status.

 According to documents, Wilhelm Wassmuss arrived in Bushehr in 1913 as the second consul of Germany.
 With the start of the First World War in 1914, the German consulate was activated to confront the British.
 In this way, Wassmuss had close relations with the nomads of southern Iran, including with Rais Ali Delvari.
 On the other hand, Iran declared neutrality to avoid entering the First World War.
 The rivalry between Britain and Germany finally reached its climax with the arrest of two German consular officials in Bushehr by the British forces.
 The then government of Iran and the people of Bushehr protested this action.

 On August 8, 1915, a British expeditionary force (consisting largely of British Indian Army troops) entered Bushehr from land and sea with the support of naval artillery and announced the occupation of Bushehr by issuing a city-wide proclamation.
 In this announcement, it was stated that Major Arthur Prescott Trevor has taken over all the affairs of the Bushehr government with the position of "Commander of the Military Government on behalf of the British Government".
 On the other hand, because the Iranian government cannot establish "order and security in the city of Bushehr and its surroundings", Britain was forced to take this action.
 According to the announcement, this action was "taken by His Majesty's government due to necessity.
 A necessity due to aboriginal tribes recent unfortunate attack on Bushehr in which two British officers were killed and three soldiers were injured."

 Britain's action was the beginning of the series of struggles of the Tangestanis along with the help of Wassmuss against the occupation of Bushehr.
 One of the noteworthy points in the occupation of Bushehr was that the British sealed the stamps with their desired title.
 On these stamp it was written: "Bushire Under British Occupation".
 It is said that until the end of the occupation of Bushehr in October 1915, some types of this stamp were printed.

 During this invasion, the British forces disarmed the local Gendarmerie forces of Bushehr, seized three Iranian vessels stationed in the Bushehr port including the Mozaffari frigate, and armed boats named "Azerbaijan" and "Mazandaran".
 British forces raised the Union Flag over the seat of government of Bushehr (Amiriyeh Building).
 14 residents of Bushehr who protested the occupation the day after it commenced were arrested and deported to India.